dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ## Initialize .NET MAUI

-.NET MAUI must be initialized by calling the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding> method before a native project can construct a .NET MAUI control.
+.NET MAUI must be initialized by calling the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding*> method before a native project can construct a .NET MAUI control.
 Choosing when to do this primarily depends on when it's most convenient in your app flow - it could be performed at startup, or just before a .NET MAUI control is constructed.

-Typically, the pattern for initializing .NET MAUI in a native app project is to create a <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object, invoke the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding> method on it, and then create a <xref:Microsoft.Maui.Hosting.MauiApp> object by invoking the <xref:Microsoft.Maui.Host.MauiAPpBuilder.Build> method on the <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object.
+Typically, the pattern for initializing .NET MAUI in a native app project is to create a <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object, invoke the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding*> method on it, and then create a <xref:Microsoft.Maui.Hosting.MauiApp> object by invoking the <xref:Microsoft.Maui.Host.MauiAppBuilder.Build> method on the <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object.
 In addition, a <xref:Microsoft.Maui.MauiContext> object should then be created from the <xref:Microsoft.Maui.Hosting.MauiApp> object.
 The <xref:Microsoft.Maui.MauiContext> object is used to create platform UI.

-The examples in the following sections show the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding> method being invoked at app startup.
+The examples in the following sections show the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding*> method being invoked at app startup.

 ### Android